About Aine Greaney, Irish Writer in Boston

 I was born and raised in County Mayo, Ireland, and I'm now living on Boston’s North Shore.
 My fifth book, “Green Card & Other Essays” has just been published (Wising Up Press, 2019), and I am currently presenting and leading conversations on book-relevant topics of immigration.

 As well as writing, I lead wellness and creative writing workshops at various locations on the North Shore of Boston and throughout New England.

-My essay, "Green Card" was cited as a notable in "Best American Essays 2013," and my essay, "Sanctuary" was nominated for a Pushcart Prize.
+My essay, "Green Card" (the title essay in my book) was cited as a notable in "Best American Essays 2013," and my essay, "Sanctuary" was nominated for a Pushcart Prize.

 Among my other writing awards and shortlists are the Hennessy Award for New Irish Writing, the Fish Anthology, the Rubery International Book Award, the Frank O'Connor Award, the Irish News Short Story Award and Indie Lit 2011.

 I travel back to Ireland frequently.